 Still, you can at least start more simply.
 Just dragging and dropping an image onto the executable is enough to display its metadata, for example.
 As you learn other switches you'll be able to add additional abilities fairly quickly.
 And if all else fails, there are some simple graphical front ends for ExifTool which you may prefer - the author's site has the latest list.

-•Decode a few more Sony tags and values (thanks Jos Roost)
+- Decode a number of new Sony tags (thanks Jos Roost)